k2view-academy/K2View-Academy/articles/02_fabric_architecture/04_fabric_commands.md

 </tr>
 <tr>
 <td style="width: 201.613px;" valign="top">
-<p><strong>GET</strong> - Retrieves information for a specific <a href="/articles/01_fabric_overview/02_fabric_glossary.md#lui">LUI</a>, or multiple LUIs of different LUs.
+<p><strong>GET</strong> - retrieves information for a specific <a href="/articles/01_fabric_overview/02_fabric_glossary.md#lui">LUI</a>, or multiple LUIs of different LUs.
 Fabric checks if the LUI needs to be synced from the source system, syncs the LUI if needed, or retrieves the latest version of the LUI from Fabric.</p>
 <p>Setting the PARALLEL parameter to true enables running parallel GET commands on different LU types.
 Setting this parameter to false disables running parallel GET commands on different LU types.
 A new parameter STOP_ON_ERROR (added in V6.5.1) supports a GET of several LUIs even if the sync of one LUI fails (when set to false).</p>
 </td>
 <td style="width: 327.05px;" valign="top">